QueryDet: Cascaded Sparse Query for Accelerating High-Resolution Small Object Detection: Methods

-All $\{k_{l-1}^o\}$ on $P_{l-1}$ are collected to form the key position set $\{k_{l-1}\}$, and the three heads on $P_{l-1}$ will be only computed those locations for detection and next level's queries.
+All $\{k_{l-1}^o\}$ on $P_{l-1}$ are collected to form the key position set $\{k_{l-1}\}$.
+Then the three heads will only process those positions to detect objects and compute next level's queries.
 Specifically, we extract features from $P_{l-1}$ using $\{k_{l-1}\}$ as indices to construct a sparse tensor $P_{l-1}^v$ that we call value features.
-Then the sparse convolution~\cite{graham2017submanifold} (spconv) kernels are built using weights of the 4-\emph{conv} dense heads to compute results on layer $l-1$.
+Then the sparse convolution (spconv)~\cite{graham2017submanifold} kernels are built using weights of the 4-\emph{conv} dense heads to compute results on layer $l-1$.

 To maximize the inference speed, we apply the queries in a cascade manner.
 In particular, the queries for $P_{l-2}$ would only be generated from $\{k_{l-1}\}$.
 We name this paradigm as \textbf{\csqFull}~as illustrated in Figure~\ref{fig:fig1}.
 The benefit of our \csqAbrr~is that we can avoid generating the queries $\{q_l\}$ from a single $P_{l}$, which leads to exponentially increasing size of corresponding key position ${k_l}$ during query mapping as $l$ decreases.